 Okay, sure, but you’re at least doing it on your terms!

 Touché.
 I can market when I want, I can do the accounting when I want, I can edit when I want.
 And in-between it all, I can go to a café, or I can go for a walk, and I have nobody to answer to.
 I am the master of my own schedule… to a certain extent.
 And that extent may be greater for people in certain professions, but in this line of work, I’m much more restricted in terms of my schedule.
 For example, I have to work most weekends, because that’s when the majority of people get married.
-Additionally, I like to meet with couples beforehand, and they usually work Monday-Friday so can only meet on weekends, meaning that I have to work on those weekends too (although I use the term ‘work’ loosely: sitting down for a coffee and hearing people’s proposal stories almost never feels like work).
+Additionally, I like to chat with couples beforehand, and they usually work Monday-Friday so can only arrange calls on weekends, meaning that I have to work on those weekends too (although I use the term ‘work’ loosely: sitting down on FaceTime and hearing people’s proposal stories almost never feels like work).

 Moreover, everyone else in my life is on a Monday-Friday 9-5 schedule, so it makes sense for me to be, too.
 For example, I get up with my girlfriend to go to the gym at 6am, and I’m usually at my desk working (re: answering emails) by 9am.
 Then I’ll finish at around 6pm so that I can enjoy my evenings with everyone else who finishes around then.
 Why would I want to work outside of those hours when that’s the only time everyone else is available?